How Does Renting a Dumpster Work?

 The Don’ts: What Can’t Go in the Dumpster

 You cannot simply put any item in a dumpster.
 Strict regulations are in place for environmental and safety reasons.
-It is forbidden to bring in prohibited items, and attempting to do so could result in heavy fines from the local government and the rental company.
+The rental company and local government forbid prohibited items, and tossing them in could cost you heavy fines.

 Across all service areas, the list of prohibited materials is comparatively uniform.
 Hazardous materials are the primary things to stay away from.
 This includes things like paint, chemicals, and pesticides, per EPA guidelines.